-Considered as the home of the goddesses of the sea, Miyajima has been treated as a sacred site since ancient times.
-The island is widely known for its gigantic vermillion torii that seems rising from the seabed, as well as a grand shrine floating over the waves.
+Considered the home of the goddesses of the sea, Miyajima has been treated as a sacred site since ancient times.
+The island is widely known for its gigantic torii that seem to rise from the seabed, as well as a grand shrine floating over the waves.
 In both cases, human craftsmanship has been skillfully integrated with the sea, reflecting harmony between Mother Nature and the human.

-The shrine consists of multiple buildings, including the main hall, several subsidiary temples and a Noh theatre stage.
+The shrine consists of multiple buildings, including the main hall, several subsidiary temples, and a Noh theater stage.
 They are interconnected by numerous bridges and boardwalks and supported by pillars above the sea.
 However, not a single metal nail was used in the construction of the shrine.
 Vermillion lacquer is also applied to keep evil spirits away and protect the building from corrosion.

-Standing in front of Itsukushima Shrine is the Great Torii – Miyajima’s most recognisable symbol.
-First erected in 1168, the 16-metre tall vermillion gate marks the boundary between the spirit and human worlds.
+Standing in front of Itsukushima Shrine is the Great Torii – Miyajima’s most recognizable symbol.
+First erected in 1168, the 16-meter tall vermillion gate marks the boundary between the spirit and human worlds.
 It stands on six pillars, with both main pillars are made from single trees, making the gate highly resistant to harsh weather.
-Additionally, the base of the torii is not buried deep in the seabed but rather stand by its own weight.
-Therefore, typhoon or even an earthquake can hardly make the gate fall or move.
+Additionally, the base of the torii is not buried deep in the seabed but rather stands by its own weight.
+Therefore, a typhoon or even an earthquake can hardly make the gate fall or move.

 The current Great Torri was built in 1875 and is the eighth to occupy this site.
 During high tide, it appears like floating on the waves – a scene that has been traditionally ranked as one of the three most beautiful views in Japan.
 The torii looks even more photogenic at dusk when the sun seemingly descends through the holy gate.